INDOOR SERVICE AT 8:30 - 80 PEOPLE IN SANCTUARY

 Face Covering – We strongly encourage everyone (age 5 and over) to wear a covering for the nose and mouth except for those on the stage speaking/singing.
 If you are uncomfortable wearing a face covering, we ask that you either attend the 11:00 outdoor service or watch online.
 We have extra face coverings if you forget or don’t have one.
 Face coverings are REQUIRED for singing.

 Cleaning – The sanctuary and fellowship hall will be cleaned.
 Please do not touch the Bibles, hymnals, and other loose items in the pews so as to avoid contamination.
 The bulletin will have the sermon scripture.

 Singing – During our time of worship, singing is allowed only with masks.

 Social Distancing – The pews have been marked with blue painter’s tape on the top of the back.
 Each piece of blue tape indicates 1 person.
 These blue markings are throughout the sanctuary in groups of 1, 2, 3, 4, and 5, each representing families (or groups attending together) of varying sizes.
 Every other row of pews is closed.
 The ushers will help you find a seat that matches the exact number of people with you.
 These markings are set to ensure 6 feet of social distancing from others.
 The ushers will dismiss by rows to ensure social distancing.

 Bathrooms – Only the bathrooms in the administration hallway are available.
 The doors will be hands-free.
 The water fountain outside of these bathrooms will not be in use.

-Cry room, nursery, and other rooms – These rooms will not be available for use, in order to minimize possible contamination.
+Cry room, nursery, and other rooms – The nursery and parlor will each be available for 1 family use only during the service.
+Other rooms will not be available for use, in order to minimize possible contamination.